snap-one/docs-driverworks-proxyprotocol/source/includes/63_light_v2_capabilities/_12-CLICKRATEMIN.md

 ## click\_rate\_min

 Ramping API that determines the minimum length of time (in milliseconds) that can be set for Click Rate of a keypad button press.
-Also used for minimum time of ramp rate range for Composer Programming.
+This is also used for minimum time of ramp rate range for Composer Programming.
 Defaults to 0.

 ### Signature